Aditya1999/TICF-SF-Project/README.md

 # TICF-SF-Project
-This is a wordpress website built to collect fund for COVID-19 relief
+This is my first wordpress website